hanwenzhang123/fullstack-note/01-note/README.md

 #### addEventListener()
 - `element.addEventListener(event, function, useCapture)`
-- addEventListener() method attaches an event handler to the specified element.
+- addEventListener() method attaches an event handler to the specified element, anaymous function are not supported in AddEventListener call, will cause error.
 - removeEventListener() method to remove an event handler that has been attached with the addEventListener() method.
 - event: A String that specifies the name of the event like "click", "mouseover", "keyup"
 - function: Specifies the function to run when the event occurs
 - useCapture: Optional.
-A Boolean value that specifies whether the event should be executed in the capturing or in the bubbling phase.
+A Boolean specifies whether the event should be executed in the capturing (true) or bubbling phase (false).

-Using the optional useCapture parameter to demonstrate the difference between bubbling and capturing:
-`document.getElementById("myDiv").addEventListener("click", myFunction, true);`

-useCapture Possible values:
-- true: The event handler is executed in the capturing phase
-- false: Default.
-The event handler is executed in the bubbling phase

 #### Event Propagation
 - like a deeper ocean goes to the layer one by one travel through the DOM tree to arrive at its target and what happens to it afterward